Support If You Think You Are Being Bullied

 - Or tell someone at home who can contact the academy

-- Leave a message using the ‘Anti-bullying’ button shown above.
+- Leave a message using the ‘Anti-bullying’ link in the blue box above.

 How Will I Know That The Bullying Has Been Dealt With?

 Whoever you talk to will always inform you of the action that has been taken against the bully.
 This will always be inline with the academy’s Behaviour for Learning Policy.
 You will also be asked, if you are the harmed individual, if you would be willing to take part in a restorative conference.

 What Should I Do If I See Someone Being Bullied?

 In order to ensure that Cliff Park Ormsiton Academy remains an enjoyable place to be, it is vital that you report any incidents of bullying that you witness to a member of staff.

 Please also refer to:

 Call Child Line free on 0800 1111 or find out how to get in touch online.